|Self Esteem and Self Respect

 my health and energy levels.
 On achieving this I decided to actively

 increase my well-being on all levels.
 This included more creativity,

-peaceful home life.
+beautiful and peaceful home life.

 In bringing this all about, I also made drastic changes in letting go of

 things that impeded or prevented my success.
 Once these things were

 put into place, the easier it all became.
 The better I felt, the more I could

 add to my list of my needs and wants and the easier it became to achieve

 these goals.
 As my self-confidence and self-respect grew, my list of